Career and Program Description

 BIT 102.
 Current Topics in Bioscience Technology.
 2 Credits.

 Provides an overview of current topics in Bioscience Technology.
 Includes recombinant DNA technology, bioremediation, forensics, genetically modified organisms (GMO), stem cell technology, pharmaceutical drug discovery and medical devices as well as ethical and legal issues surrounding biotechnology today.
-Recommend: BI 112 or BI 211 or equivalent.
+Recommend: BI 102 or BI 112 or BI 211 or BI 221Z or equivalent.
 Audit available.

 BIT 105.
 Safety in the Bioscience Workplace.
 2 Credits.

-Survey of technical and regulatory aspects of physical, chemical, radiation and biological safety in the bioscience laboratory.
-Topics covered include: mechanical and electrical systems, hazards due to temperature and pressure, handling and storing hazardous chemicals, personal protective equipment, chemical waste disposals and spill, ionizing radiation and control measures, biological containment, disinfection/sterilization, medical waste handling, applicable regulations and guidelines.
-Prerequisite/Concurrent: BIT 102, CH 104 or CH 151 or CH 221, BI 102 or BI 112 or BI 211.
+Surveys technical and regulatory aspects of physical, chemical, radiation and biological safety in the bioscience laboratory.
+Covers topics such as: mechanical and electrical systems, hazards due to temperature and pressure, handling and storing hazardous chemicals, personal protective equipment, chemical waste disposals and spill, ionizing radiation and control measures, biological containment, disinfection/sterilization, medical waste handling, applicable regulations and guidelines.
+Prerequisite/Concurrent: CH 104 or CH 151 or CH 221 or CH 221Z and CH 227Z, BI 102 or BI 112 or BI 211 or BI 221Z.
 Prerequisites: Placement into WR 115 and RD 115.
 Audit available.

 BIT 107.
 Bioscience Lab Math.
 2 Credits.

 Develops mathematics skill and problem-solving related to work in a bioscience laboratory or biomanufacturing environment.
-Includes calculations for solution preparation, analysis and manipulation of molecules and cells, analysis and interpretation of data and commonly used statistical methods.
-Prerequisites: BIT 102, CH 104 or CH 151 or CH 221, BI 102 or BI 112 or BI 211, and MTH 65 or equivalent placement.
+Covers calculations for solution preparation, analysis and manipulation of molecules and cells, analysis and interpretation of data and commonly used statistical methods.
+Prerequisites: CH 104 or CH 151 or CH 221 or CH 221Z and CH 227Z, BI 102 or BI 112 or BI 211 or BI 221Z, and MTH 65 or equivalent placement.
 Audit available.

 BIT 109.
 Basic Laboratory Techniques and Instruments.
 5 Credits.